-The Series C Wall Pack uses Xicato LED Modules and Advance Xitanium Drivers.
+The Series C Wall Pack uses Xicato LED Modules and advanced Xitanium Drivers.

 The primary reason for the photometric change is the difference in the light source.
-Metal halide, high pressure sodium, and compact fluorescent lamps blast light in all directions.
+Metal halide, high-pressure sodium, and compact fluorescent lamps blast light in all directions.
 LEDs are a point source.
-This is similar to the why a halogen filament can be directed in a PAR38, and fluorescent coils in the same lamp shell blow light everywhere.
+This is similar to why a halogen filament can be directed in a PAR38, and fluorescent coils in the same lamp shell blow light everywhere.

-While LED wall packs will still be made and sold with prismatic lenses because there will be traditionalists that want prismatic lenses, LED wall packs with clear and frosted lenses should be considered first.
+While LED wall packs will still be made and sold with prismatic lenses because there will be traditionalists who want prismatic lenses, LED wall packs with clear and frosted lenses should be considered first.
 To do so, it must be considered what is being lit and/or where the light is to be directed.
-A full cut off luminaire such as the wall pack shown above effectively lights the area below it and will not be blinding to people as they approach where it is mounted.
-The Series C Wall Pack is also Dark Sky compliant as it has full cut off optics.
+A full cut-off luminaire such as the wall pack shown above effectively lights the area below it and will not be blinding to people as they approach where it is mounted.
+The Series C Wall Pack is also Dark Sky compliant as it has full cut-off optics.

 If the light is to be directed out or at something an adjustable LED wall pack is a superior choice.
 Featuring clear glass the LED point source can beam spread can be controlled and the light can be directed where it is desired.
 When lighting objects or areas though, it must be considered if the LED light source will shine in peoples’ eyes.
 The LEDs can be very intense when directly viewed.

 Adjustable LED Wall Pack by Access Fixtures